On Gorenstein homological dimension of groups: Introduction

-We then consider the changes of Gorenstein homological dimension under extensions of groups.
-Recall that the inequality ${\rm Ghd}_{\mathbb{Z}}H\leq {\rm Ghd}_{\mathbb{Z}}G$ was proved in \cite[Proposition 4.11]{ABHS11}, where $H$ is assumed to be a subgroup of $G$ with finite index.
-Moreover, the equality ${\rm Ghd}_{\mathbb{Z}}H = {\rm Ghd}_{\mathbb{Z}}G$ holds provided the supremum of injective length (dimension) of flat $\mathbb{Z}G$-modules, denoted by ${\rm silf}(\mathbb{Z}G)$, is finite; see \cite[Theorem 4.18]{ABHS11}.
 Our result strengthens and extends \cite[Proposition 4.11]{ABHS11} and \cite[Theorem 4.18]{ABHS11}.
-We show in Theorem \ref{thm:groupext} that if $H$ is a subgroup of $G$ with finite index, then ${\rm Ghd}_{R}H = {\rm Ghd}_{R}G$ for any commutative ring $R$, where finiteness of ``${\rm silf}$'' is removed.
-Recall that Serre's Theorem establishes an equality between cohomology dimensions of a group and its subgroup; see details in \cite[Theorem 9.2]{Swan69} or \cite[Theorem VIII 3.1]{Bro82}.
+We show in Theorem \ref{thm:groupext} that if $H$ is a subgroup of $G$ with finite index, then ${\rm Ghd}_{R}H = {\rm Ghd}_{R}G$ for any commutative ring $R$, where the assumption for the finiteness of ``${\rm silf}$'' in \cite{ABHS11} is removed.
+Recall that Serre's Theorem establishes an equality between cohomology dimensions of a torsion-free group and its subgroup of finite index; see details in \cite[Theorem VIII 3.1]{Bro82}.
 In this sense, the result can also be regarded as a Gorenstein homological version of Serre's Theorem.

-In Section 3, we are devoted to some applications of Gorenstein homological dimension of groups.
-First, we give a homological characterization of any finite group by its Gorenstein homological dimension.
-In Theorem \ref{thm:fgroup}, it is proved that $G$ is a finite group if and only if ${\rm Ghd}_RG = 0$ for any commutative ring $R$.
-This generalizes \cite[Proposition 4.12]{ABHS11}.
-We may also compare this result to \cite[Corollary 2.3]{ET18}, which concerns Gorenstein cohomological dimension of groups and finiteness of groups.
+There is a homological characterization for finite groups immediately; see Corollary \ref{cor:fgroup}.
+That is, $G$ is a finite group if and only if ${\rm Ghd}_RG = 0$ for any commutative ring $R$; this generalizes \cite[Proposition 4.12]{ABHS11}.
+It is worth to compare this with a well-known fact: for any non-trivial finite group $G$ one always has ${\rm hd}_\mathbb{Z}G = \infty$, since the finiteness of ${\rm hd}_\mathbb{Z}G$ implies the group $G$ is necessarily torsion-free, while every finite group is torsion.
+We may also compare this result with \cite[Corollary 2.3]{ET18}, which concerns Gorenstein cohomological dimension of finite groups.